Material 3 Buttons in Android with Developer Documentation

 Button Types

-• Default Button: For actions like form submission, placed in dialogs, forms, cards, toolbars
+• Default Button: For simple actions like "Send" in forms or dialogs

 Elevated Button